Skip to main content

 Behavioral indicators of malicious insiders

-Not all employees become malicious insiders, so there’s no need to suspect everyone.
-The following things that you can identify during the hiring process can be warning signs of a potentially risky insider:
+Not all employees become malicious insiders, so there’s no need to cast suspicion on everyone.
+When hiring, pay attention to the following signs of a potentially risky insider:

-• Official records of arrests, harassment, hacking, or security violations at former workplaces
+• Background checks including official records of arrests, harassment, hacking, or security violations at former workplaces

 • History of non-compliance with corporate policies